-Each of Tests 2 and 3 is awarded two marks, a mark out of 15 for Communication and a mark out of 15 for Language (see Tables B and C).
+Each of Tests 2 and 3 is awarded two marks: a mark out of 15 for Communication and a mark out of 15 for Language (see Tables B and C).

 It is important that teacher/Examiners award marks positively.
-In order to ensure that they reward achievement rather than penalise failure or omissions, teacher/Examiners should get in the habit of starting at the bottom of the mark schemes and working upwards through the descriptors when awarding marks.
+In order to ensure that they reward achievement rather than penalise failure or omissions, teacher/Examiners should start at the bottom of the mark scheme and work upwards through the descriptors when awarding marks.